memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 they are moving to.
 In some cases, however, transfers can function similarly to player trades, as teams can offer another player on their team as part of the fee.

-As you may presume, there is a lot of money in the game of transfers.

-According to FIFA, in 2018, from January till September, there were 15,626 international transfers with fees totaling US$ 7.5 billion dollars.
+As you may presume, there is a lot of money in the game of transfers.According to FIFA, in 2018, from January till September, there were 15,626 international transfers with fees totaling US$ 7.5 billion dollars.

-In an organized sports league, a typical season is the part of one year in which regulated games of the sport are in session.
-In football, it is generally from August or September to May, although in some countries - such as Northern Europe or East Asia - the season starts in the spring and finishes in autumn, due to weather conditions encountered during the winter.
+Season is the part of one year in which regulated games of the sport are in session.
+In football, a typical season is generally from August or September to May, although in some countries - such as Northern Europe or East Asia - the season starts in the spring and finishes in autumn, due to weather conditions encountered during the winter.

 ### Data Model